Nobel Peace Prize to activists from Belarus, Russia, Ukraine

 Olav Njølstad, director of the Norwegian Nobel Institute, retorted: “Well, I’m quite sure we understand Alfred Nobel’s will and intentions better than the dictatorship in Minsk.”

-Asked whether the Nobel Committee was intentionally rebuking Putin, whose 70th birthday is Friday, Reiss-Andersen said the prize was not against anybody but for the democratic values the winners champion.
-However, she did note that both Russian and Belarusian governments were “suppressing human rights activists.”
+Asked whether the Nobel Committee was intentionally rebuking Putin, whose 70th birthday is Friday, Reiss-Andersen said the prize was not against anyone but for the democratic values the winners champion.
+However, she did note that both the Russian and Belarusian governments were “suppressing human rights activists.”

 It was the second straight year that Putin’s repressive government was implicitly rebuked with the prize.
 It was awarded last year t o Dmitry Muratov, editor of the independent Russian newspaper Novaya Gazeta, and Philippine journalist Maria Ressa, for their efforts to safeguard freedom of expression.
 Both have struggled in the past year.